brettwsanders/book_reviews/facts_and_fallacies.md

 Think of this book more like a table of contents.
 Each fact or fallacy is quickly summarized with a discussion and controversy.
 Then Glass provides references and sources if you want to look further.
 A lot of the sources are his own books.
 A lot of the sources are well-regarded books like the Mythical Man Month, Peopleware, and Refactoring.

 Efficiently Impactful
 This book gets right to the point which means you can read it fast, and still get a lot out of it.
 I found myself agreeing with most of the facts and fallacies, disagreeing with a few, and being surprised by a few new ideas.
+I learned the most from the sections about estimation and maintenance.
+I also loved his opinion that we should teach new programmers to program by having them read programs (not write them).

 More Opinion than Fact
+A lot of the so-called "facts" feel more like opinions.
+But they are probably right, so it doesn't matter much.
+Regardless, it would be nice to see more studies backing up the facts.
+For example, the fact that "For every 25 percent increase in problem complexity, there is a 100 percent increase in solution complexity" is a pretty extraordinary claim.
+It seems like it's probably true-ish, but it seems to clean-cut to be true.
+How can this be true in every setting?
+Another one is "Enhancements represent roughly 60 percent of maintenance costs."
+Is this really true?
+And how many studies have replicated these results?
+You'd need to go and do the due dilligence to be sure.

 Conclusion

-Bridging the Gap Between Management and Engineering

-About the author
-- lots of experience in both

-Notes
-- a more accurate title might be 55 Opinions and Fallacies which are probably mostly true.

-Take-aways
-- The extremely high value of being able to bridge the gap between management and engineers
-- we should learn to program by reading other people's code
+Overall, I highly recommend this book for software engineers and managers of software engineers.
+It is a quick read and will have an immediate pay-off.
+If you learn one thing from this book it is the importance of being able to explain to management why things should be done a certain way.
+If you can explain the why and explain it well you will have happy managers and happy engineers.

+/////////////////////////////////////////////
+//////  Facts and Fallacies listed out //////
+/////////////////////////////////////////////

 Facts
 Chapter 1 - About Management